lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Only maneuvering with a weapon commits you to striking with that weapon: other effects granted by the weapon can be used without striking with it.

 If a combat card played by a minion has a maneuver as part of an effect, the maneuver must be used that round of combat.
-If a combat card played by a minion has an “optional maneuver” as part of the effect, then the minion may decline to use the maneuver.
+If a combat card played by a minion has an “optional maneuver” as part of the effect, then the minion may decline to use the maneuver, but cannot use it in a subsequent round.

 Typically, a minion that can attack at long range will want to maneuver to long range against an opponent that they suspect can only attack at close range.